 There are currently three main functions of the tool.
 Conceivably, there will be more advanced features developed over time, but for now you can:

-• If you manage the results of more than one person, you can flip between test results directly from this screen, whereas you could not do so before
+- If you manage the results of more than one person, you can flip between test results directly from this screen

-For example, I know that I inherited DNA matching the Jewish Peoples of Europe region from my mother.
+For example, I know that I inherited DNA matching the Ashkenazi Jewish region from my mother.
 In fact, my SideView results helped me discover that this DNA was passed down from my maternal grandmother to my mother, and then to me.

 However, with the Chromosome Painter, I can now see exactly which DNA segments on my mother's chromosomes actually match this region.
 You can see this for yourself in the image below:

-To filter out only the DNA segments on my mother’s chromosomes that match the Jewish Peoples of Europe, I clicked on that region and then all of those segments were highlighted in purple.
-As you can see in the image above, my mother has segments of her DNA that match the Jewish Peoples of Europe on Chromosome 1, 3, 6, 10, 12, and 18.
+To filter out only the DNA segments on my mother's chromosomes that match the Ashkenazi Jewish, I clicked on that region and then all of those segments were highlighted in purple.
+As you can see in the image above, my mother has segments of her DNA that match the Ashkenazi Jewish on Chromosome 1, 3, 6, 10, 12, and 18.

 The Chromosome Painter is an exciting tool, but to understand what we are seeing when we use it, we do need to venture into the more intermediate genetic genealogy topics.